 Founded in 1875 in Farnborough, the school moved to its present site (and a very handsome one it is too) in 1946.
 Around 400 children are divided into year groups of between 45-51, split further into forms and academic sets.
 The whole place bursts with energy, there is no Head Girl or Head Boy (or prefects) and a spirit of equality prevails at this thriving, healthy, outdoorsy school.

-The big news is that their brand new Teaching And Learning Centre, The Hoyland, is about to open!
-Middle School will move in for the start of the summer term, enjoying this stunningly designed building, with bright modern classrooms, a dedicated SEN space and a Learning Street, no less.
+The big news is that their brand new Teaching And Learning Centre, The Hoyland, is now open!
+Middle School have already moved in, enjoying this stunningly designed building, with bright modern classrooms, a dedicated SEN space and a Learning Street, no less.

 Sport facilities are excellent with a sporting hub comprising of a sports hall, new tennis courts, huge astro, acres of pitches and a mountain biking track.
 There’s an outdoor pool that won’t win any prizes but does what it says on the tin.
 Boys play rugby, football and cricket, with hockey in Years 7 and 8.
 Girls play hockey, netball and cricket, no rounders.
 Sport is strong and prolific but this is not a school that drafts in top rugby coaches to wipe the floor with the opposition – it’s about taking part and having fun.